andrew121410/Limonium/README.md

 ### Optional Backup Arguments
 1. --zip `Uses zip instead of tar.gz for backups.`
 2. --exclude `Excludes files from the backup`
+3. --sftp `Uploads the backup to a SFTP server Example: --sftp "user@host path/to/key /remote/path"` (Note: To use key from regular key file just say "default" instead of providing key path. **Password Authentication is not supported.**)

 ### Backup Usage